55 affordable apartments open on former Superfund site in Glen Cove

 The Green at Garvies Point was funded with $13.4 million in federal low-income housing tax credits, $7.7 million in state Homes and Community Renewal funding, $900,000 in Nassau County HUD funding, IDA assistance and other bank financing.

 The apartments are one of six affordable housing projects and 500 new homes on Long Island, said RuthAnne Visnauskas, commissioner for the state Division of Homes and Community Renewal.
-She noted that New York State has created 1.2 million jobs in the past decade, but only 400,000 new housing units.
+She noted New York State had created 1.2 million jobs in the past decade, but only 400,000 new housing units.

 She said other projects in Freeport, Farmingdale and North Hempstead were almost complete and would add 175 new apartments.
-Although the state has helped add about 1,200 affordable apartments on Long Island in the past five years, she said it's "not enough."
+The state has helped add about 1,200 affordable apartments on Long Island in the past five years, but she said it's "not enough."

-“It no secret hat there’s a housing crisis in the state that’s especially acute here on Long Island where businesses are thriving and people want to live,” Visnauskas said.
+“It's no secret that there’s a housing crisis in the state that’s especially acute here on Long Island where businesses are thriving and people want to live,” Visnauskas said.
 “We really need to increase our housing production so that people that want to live here can find opportunities to live here.”

-Officials said the new affordable units would add to the diverse makeup of the community by bringing in different socioeconomic and diverse families.
+Officials said the new affordable units would add to the diverse makeup of the community by bringing in different socioeconomic and family backgrounds.
 Apartments also were awarded to 17 people with Section 8 housing vouchers.

-The North Shore development was built to be energy efficient on formerly blighted land, previously known as the 23-acre Captain’s Cove property that included the LI Tungsten Superfund sight and the Wah Chang Smelting and Refining Company until 1984.
+The development was built to be energy efficient on a former blighted property, previously known as the 23-acre Captain’s Cove property that included the LI Tungsten Superfund sight and the Wah Chang Smelting and Refining Company until 1984.
 Remediation was completed in 2008 and it was deemed ready for use in 2020, according to state records.

 Glen Cove Mayor Pamela Panzenbeck, who grew up near Garvies Point, said the region had been transformed into a waterfront development, with parking and restaurants.

-New York housing officials and Long Island officials marked the opening Thursday of 55 affordable apartments in Glen Cove as part of a $1 billion development built on a former contaminated Superfund site.
+A $1 billion development containing 55 affordable apartments has opened in Glen Cove on a former Superfund site.

-The Green at Garvies Point has two four-story buildings with 29 two-bedroom apartments, 16 one-bedroom apartments, four studios, six three-bedroom units and nine apartments reserved for people with mobility, hearing or visual impairments.
+Developers and officials from New York and Long Island opened The Green at Garvies Point on Thursday.
+It has two four-story buildings with 29 two-bedroom apartments, 16 one-bedroom apartments, four studios, six three-bedroom units and nine apartments reserved for people with mobility, hearing or visual impairments.

-The new affordable apartments, which are built next to market-rate apartments on Dickson Street, are built on a former industrial site that now has walking trails, a kayak launch and two dog parks, said Georgica President David Gallo.
+The new affordable apartments, which are built next to market-rate apartments on Dickson Street, sit on a former industrial site that now has walking trails, a kayak launch and two dog parks, Georgica President David Gallo said.

 “Building affordable housing is tough,” Gallo said.
 “This is a really thought-out comprehensive plan and should be the model of future developments on Superfund sites.”